-The three most important differences
+The three main differences

-- Dual Processor Architecture: Unlike the XG Series, the new XGS Series features a dual processor architecture that combines the multi-core CPU with the brand new Xstream Flow processor for hardware acceleration.
+- Dual processor architecture: Unlike the XG series, the new XGS series features a dual processor architecture that combines the multi-core CPU with the brand new Xstream Flow processor for hardware acceleration.

-The Xstream Architecture
+The Xstream architecture

 The Xstream architecture introduced in v18 is an efficient way to handle traffic by consolidating security into a single streaming deep packet inspection engine.
-It creates a virtual fast path to offload previously verified and trusted traffic and is of great benefit for applications with real-time data such as SaaS and cloud applications.
+It creates a virtual fast path to offload previously verified and trusted traffic and is of great use for applications with real-time data such as SaaS and cloud applications.